PhD, University of Brighton

 BA Hons Fashion Design

-After working for several years in the fashion industry she returned to higher education to explore design from a theoretical and historical perspective and gained an MA (distinction) in Design History.
+After working for several years in the fashion industry she returned to higher education to explore design from a theoretical and historical perspective and gained an MA (distinction) in Design History and Material Culture.
 During this time she was also able to pursue her interest in fashion museum curation.
 After her MA she gained a fully funded studentship to pursue her PhD research into visual research in fashion and textile design education.
 This was a collaborative project between the V&A, the RCA, RIBA and the University of Brighton, completed in 2012.

 ‘"I loved it dearly": Recalling Personal Memories of Dress in the Museum.’
 Juliette Fritsch (ed.)
 Museum Gallery Interpretation and Material Culture.
 Routledge.
 2011